Medically reviewed by Drugs.com. Last updated on July 8, 2020.

 Hypersensitivity to proteins of porcine origin, scleroderma, osteoporosis, systemic fungal infections, ocular herpes simplex, peptic ulcer, recent surgery, congestive heart failure (CHF), uncontrolled hypertension, primary adrenocortical insufficiency, adrenocortical hyperfunction, infants with suspected congenital infections, coadministration of live or live attenuated vaccines, IV administration

-Note: Sudden withdrawal may lead to adrenal insufficiency or recurrent symptoms; tapering the dose prior to discontinuation may be necessary following prolonged administration.
+Note: Sudden withdrawal may lead to adrenal insufficiency or recurrent symptoms; tapering the dose and increasing the injection interval prior to discontinuation may be necessary following prolonged administration.

 Refer to adult dosing.

-Note: Sudden withdrawal may lead to adrenal insufficiency or recurrent symptoms; tapering the dose prior to discontinuation may be necessary following prolonged administration.
+Note: Sudden withdrawal may lead to adrenal insufficiency or recurrent symptoms; tapering the dose prior to discontinuation of therapy may be necessary following prolonged administration.